RocketChat/docs-old/legal/privacy.md

   * Email address
   * First name and last name
   * Cookies and Usage Data

 We may use your Personal Data to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you, if you have provided consent to this processing or if we can base this processing on a legitimate interest that is not overridden by your fundamental rights.
 You may in the future withdraw that consent or object to receiving any, or all, of these communications from us by following the unsubscribe link or instructions provided in any email we send or by contacting us.

 #### Account Data
 Some Services may allow or require that you register for a personalized account.
-Account data may include in addition your account name, authentication information, registration date, contact information and any other information associated with your account.
+Account data may include in addition your account name, authentication information, registration date, contact information, payment information and any other information associated with your account.

 #### Usage Data